ldbc/ldbc_snb_bi/tigergraph/README.md

     ```bash
     ./load-in-one-step.sh
     ```
-    This step may take a while.
-This step is responisble for defining the schema, loading data, and installing queries.
-The tigergraph container's terminal can be accessed via using Docker command `docker exec --user tigergraph -it snb-bi-tg bash`.
-If web browser is availble, you can explore the graph using TigerGraph GraphStudio in the browser: `http://localhost:14240/`.
+    This step may take a while, as it is responisble for defining schema, loading data and installing queries.
+The tigergraph container terminal can be accessed via `docker exec --user tigergraph -it snb-bi-tg bash`.
+If web browser is availble, TigerGraph GraphStudio can be accessed via `http://localhost:14240/`.

 ## Microbatches